dogodigi/community_mapping/en/chapters/prepare_fieldday.md

 ## Objective

-After the preparation, students know what they need to prepare and take with them on a field day.
+To be prepared to go outside and phyiscally map the community.

 ## Materials and equipment

-- students should all have a smartphone.
+- Everybody should have a smartphone.
 - A printer that can be used from a computer with internet access is required to generate paper maps for the field day.
-- Clipboards, preferably one per 2 students for the field day.
+- Clipboards, preferably one per 2  for the field day.
 - Pen or pencil.

 ----